-For the USPTO and APS data, we constructed weighted networks for each subcategory representing the co-authorship frequency of authors within the dataset for a particular year with a sliding window.
+For the USPTO and APS data, we constructed weighted networks for each subcategory, where weights represent the co-authorship frequency among authors in a particular sliding window.
 We constructed collaboration networks with both 1 and 3-year sliding windows to align with past work and to match the 1-year sliding window of the knowledge networks.
 Let $\mathcal{C}_{i,y}^c = (A_{i,y}^c,P_{i,y}^c,w_{\mathcal{C}})$ represent the network in year $y$ with lookback window $i$ of subcategory $c$ with weight function $w_{\mathcal{C}}$ acting on the edges.
 Here, $y \in [1975, 2012]$, $i \in \{1,3\}$, and possible values of $c$ are listed in Table \ref{table:StatisticsUSPTO_APS}.
-Letting $A$ be the set of all authors across both datasets, $A_{i,y}^c \subset A$ represents the authors with works of subcategory $c$ within years $[y-i,y]$.
+Letting $A$ be the set of all authors, $A_{i,y}^c \subset A$ represents the authors with works of subcategory $c$ within years $[y-i,y]$.
 Subsequently, $P_{i,y}^c \subset A_{i,y}^c \times A_{y,i}^c$ represents the relational structure among authors wherein two author nodes are connected by an edge if they were co-authors on a paper in subcategory $c$ in years $[y-i,y]$.
 Note that the authors $A_y^c$ are not distinct across subcategories or years.

 We define $w_{\mathcal{C}} : P_{i,y}^c \rightarrow \mathbb{R}$ as the inverse of the number of co-authored papers between any two authors for a given $c, y$, and $i$.
-This edge weighting represents the pairwise distances among authors in $\mathcal{C}_{i,y}^c$ such that more frequent co-authors are ``closer'' than less frequent co-authors.
+This edge weighting represents the pairwise distances among authors in $\mathcal{C}_{i,y}^c$, such that more frequent co-authors are ``closer'' than less frequent co-authors.
 With this distance structure, we computed the $k$-dimensional persistent homology for each subcategory network in each year.